 The puppet show is approximately 20 minutes in length, followed by a group discussion between the facilitator and the students; each presentation requires approximately 50 minutes in each classroom.

-We gratefully acknowledge the support of our 2021 “I’m the Boss of Me” sponsors:
+We gratefully acknowledge the support of our 2022 “I’m the Boss of Me” funders:

 - Saskatoon Public School Division

 - Greater Saskatoon Catholic Schools

 Why volunteer as a facilitator for “I’m the Boss of Me”?

 This program is an excellent opportunity to gain skills and knowledge regarding child sexual abuse, responding appropriately to children who have been abused, and confidence in group facilitation and public speaking.